Living with Cloaca

+Anorectal malformations like cloaca require lifelong management.
 Our families have many questions and worries about what life will be like for their daughters as they grow up.
 Will school life will be normal for them?
 When their daughters become adults, will they be able to have children?

-At about 3 years old, when most children get out of diapers, our colorectal team helps cloaca patients start a bowel management program.
-The goal of bowel management is for a child to have a bowel movement once a day and remain clean between bowel movements.
+At about 3 years old, when most children get out of diapers, our colorectal team helps patients with cloaca start a bowel management program.
+The goal is for a child to have a bowel movement once a day and remain clean between bowel movements.

 If a child needs enemas for life, they may be able to have an antegrade continence enema (ACE) procedure, also called the Malone procedure, when they are 5 to 8 years old.

 Hope for the future

 Sandy and Gabriela worry about their daughters' ability to have children when they become adults.
 Although there is no guarantee that Tashi or Allison can have children, Linda reassures them that their daughters can lead a normal life.
 And, maybe one day they, too, can have children of their own.

 Tips for living with cloaca